Biological effects of high-energy visible light: Blue light blocking

 Concerns over exposure to blue light has predicated several solutions to decreasing blue light exposure, including disabling or attenuating blue LEDs in displays, color shifting displays towards yellow, or wearing glasses that filter out blue light.

 Digital filters

 Apple's and Microsoft's operating systems and even the preset settings of standalone computer monitors include options to reduce blue-light emissions by adjusting color temperature to a warmer gamut.
 However, these settings dramatically reduce the size of the color gamut of the display, as they essentially simulate tritan color blindness, thereby sacrificing the usability of the displays.
 The filters can be set on a schedule to activate only when the sun is down.

+In 2024, the Daylight Computer Co. created the Daylight DC-1, an Android tablet that does not emit blue light and is designed to be used outdoors in the sunlight.
+It can also be used indoors and utilizes an amber backlight.

 Intraocular lenses

 During cataract surgery, the opaque natural crystalline lens is replaced with a synthetic intraocular lens (IOL).
 The IOL may be designed to filter out equal, more or less UV light than the natural lens (have a higher or lower cutoff), and therefore attenuate or accentuate the blue-light hazard function.
 The effects of long term exposure of UV, violet and blue light on the retina can then be studied.
 However, it has been argued that IOLs that remove more blue light than natural lenses negatively affect color vision and the circadian rhythm while not offering significant photoprotection.
 Systematic reviews found no evidence of any effect in IOLs filtering blue light, and none provided any reliable statistical evidence to suggest any effect regarding contrast sensitivity, macular degeneration, vision, color-discrimination or sleep disturbances.
 One study claimed a large difference in observed fluorescein angiography examinations and observed markedly less "progression of abnormal fundus autofluorescence"; however the authors failed to discuss the fact that the excitation beam is filtered light between 465 and 490 nm, is largely blocked by blue light filtering IOLs but not clear IOLs present in the control patients.